Joseph Frank Payne: Early life

+Career

-He became a member of the London College of Physicians in 1868, and was elected a fellow in 1873.
+Payne became a member of the London College of Physicians in 1868, and was elected a fellow in 1873.

 His first post at a medical school in London was that of demonstrator of morbid anatomy at St. Mary's Hospital in 1869, and he became assistant physician there as well as at the Hospital for Sick Children in Great Ormond Street.
 In 1871 he left St. Mary's on becoming assistant physician to St. Thomas's Hospital, a post which he held till appointed physician in 1887.
-In 1900 he had reached the age limit, and became consulting physician.
-He was also on the staff of the Hospital for Skin Diseases at Blackfriars.

 In September 1877 Payne was the chief medical witness for the defence at the sensational trial in London of Louis Staunton and others for the murder of Harriet Staunton, by starvation, and argued that cerebral meningitis was the cause of death, a view which later had support.
 In 1879 he was sent to Russia by the British government with Surgeon-major Colvill to observe and report on the epidemic of bubonic plague then in progress at Vetlanka, but illness prevented him from achieving much.

+He secured a fellowship at Magdalen College, which he vacated in 1883.
+He sat on the Royal Commission on tuberculosis in 1890.
+He was discharged in 1896 from the duty of editor of the Nomenclature of Diseases.
+For eight years, he was an examiner for the licence of the College of Physicians, was a censor in 1896 to 1897, and senior censor in 1905.
+He was also on the staff of the Hospital for Skin Diseases at Blackfriars.

+He sat on the General Medical Council as representative of the University of Oxford from 1899 to 1904, and the senate of the University of London from 1899 to1906.
+In 1899, Payne was elected Harveian librarian of the College of Physicians, and gave many books to the library.
+In 1900, he had reached the age limit, and became consulting physician.
 He took an active part on a committee of the College of Physicians in 1905 on the Indian epidemic of plague and was chosen as the spokesman of the committee to the Secretary of State.

-In 1899 Payne was elected Harveian librarian of the College of Physicians, and gave many books to the library.
-He was for eight years an examiner for the licence of the College of Physicians, was a censor in 1896-7, and senior censor in 1905.
-He discharged in 1896 the duty of editor of the Nomenclature of Diseases and sat on: the Royal Commission on tuberculosis (1890); the General Medical Council as representative of the University of Oxford (1899-1904); the senate of the University of London (1899-1906); and the committee of the London Library.
-He lived at 78 Wimpole Street while engaged in practice, and after his retirement at New Barnet.

-Failing health interrupted Payne's writing in his last year.
-He died at Lyonsdown House, New Barnet, on 16 November 1910, and was buried at Bell's Hill cemetery.
+He became an honorary fellow at Magdalen College on 30 May 1906.